 Mayocoba Beans

-Mayocoba beans are mild in flavor and have a creamy texture.
-Use them as a replacement for pinto or cannellini beans.
-Incorporate them into soups, salads, and refried bean dishes.
+South America - Mayocoba beans are mild in flavor and have a creamy texture.
+A great replacement for pinto or cannellini beans.
+Incorporate them into soups, salads, and refried bean.

 Nopales